This procedure provides for the resolution of professional disagreements/issues in work relating to the safety of children and young people.

 - Differing opinions could arise in a number of areas, but are most likely to arise as a result of

-- differing views of thresholds
+- differing views of thresholds for intervention

 - Professional concern about the actions / inaction of another professional

 - Disagreement over information sharing

 - Disagreement over the course of action in an open case e.g. a decision about whether a case should be de-escalated or closed

 The aim should be to resolve difficulties at practitioner/fieldworker level between agencies if necessary with the involvement of their supervisors or managers, by engaging in open discussion with colleagues in other agencies.

 - There may be particular concerns when a case is about to be closed to Children’s Social Care that may lead to disagreement about that case being closed.
 The decision to close the case is ultimately the decision of the Team Manager for the relevant Children’s Social Care team, however the decision to close will be discussed at the Child in Need Review meeting or the Child Protection Conference and agencies should be confident in sharing their views on the ongoing needs of the child(ren) and these should be accurately recorded.
 Generally cases are not closed directly and will involve being ‘de-escalated’ from child protection to child in need or from child in need to early help.
 This allows further work to be completed by those agencies who may be involved with the family where the risk may have reduced to the extent that specialist support from Children’s Social Care is no longer appropriate.

 - In order to ensure that the decision taken at the CIN Review or the CP Conference is a robust decision, agencies who have been invited to participate should ensure that they attend or that they send reports as requested so that their concerns can be raised at the meeting.

 - It should be recognised that differences in status and/or experience may affect the confidence of some workers to escalate their concerns without appropriate support.
 Where this is the case, professionals should seek the advice and support of the safeguarding lead within their organisation.